a5221985/tutorials/Architecture/web_application_and_software_architecture_101.md

 1. Definition:

 		Distributed data processing means diverging large amounts of data to several different nodes, running in a cluster, for parallel processing

+	1. All nodes execute allotted tasks parallelly
+	2. The nodes are coordinated by node-co-ordinator
+		1. Apache Zookeeper - popular node co-ordinator used in industry

 #### Distributed Data Processing technologies ####